Properties and comparison of some Kriging sub-model aggregation methods: Introduction

-In \eqref{eq:fullmodel}, one observes that, in order to compute the exact conditional distribution of $Y$, it is required to invert the $n \times n$ covariance matrix $k(X,X)$, which lead to a $O(n^2)$ complexity in space and $O(n^3)$ in time.
-In practice, this exact distribution is hence difficult to compute when the number of observation points is in the range $[10^3,10^4]$ or greater.
+\nicolas{Computing the terms on the right hand side of~\eqref{eq:fullmodel} requires} to invert the $n \times n$ covariance matrix $k(X,X)$, which leads to a $O(n^2)$ \did{storage requirement} and $O(n^3)$ \did{computational complexity}.
+In practice, this \nicolas{posterior} distribution is hence difficult to compute when the number of observation points exceeds a few thousands. \fb{The challenge of a large number of observation points for Kriging is for instance acknowledged in Section 5 of \cite{davis2019development}.}

-Many methods have been proposed in the literature to approximate the conditional distribution \eqref{eq:fullmodel}, with a smaller computational cost.
-These methods include low rank approximation (see \cite{stein14limitations} and the references therein for a review), sparse approximation \cite{hensman2013}, covariance tapering \cite{furrer2006covariance,kaufman08covariance}, Gaussian Markov Random Fields approximation \cite{rue05gaussian,datta16hierarchical}.

-In this paper, we focus on aggregation-based approximations of $M_{\full}(x)$ in \eqref{eq:fullmodel}.
-The principle of these methods is to first construct $p$ submodels $M_1,...,M_p: D \to \mathbb{R}$, where $M_i(x)$ is a predictor of $Y(x)$ built from a subset $X_i$ of size $n_i \times d$ of the observation points in $X$.
-The rationale is that when $n_i$ is small compared to $n$, $M_i(x)$ can be obtained with a small computational cost.
-Then, the submodels $M_1,...,M_p$ are combined to obtain the aggregated predictor $M_{\agg}: D \to \R$.
-Examples of aggregation techniques for Gaussian processes are (generalized) products of experts and (robust) Bayesian committee machines \cite{hinton2002training,trespBCM,caoGPOE,deisenroth2015,van2015optimally}, as well as the recent proposal \cite{rulliere17nested}.
+Many methods have been proposed in the literature to approximate the conditional distribution~\eqref{eq:fullmodel}, \nicolas{without incurring a large} computational cost.
+These methods include low rank approximation\nicolas{s} \citep[see][and the references therein for a review]{stein14limitations}, sparse \nicolas{methods} \citep{hensman2013}, covariance tapering \citep{furrer2006covariance,kaufman08covariance}, Gaussian Markov Random Fields \citep{rue05gaussian, datta2016hierarchical}, and aggregation-based approximations \citep{deisenroth2015}. \nicolas{This paper focuses on the later approach, which consists of building sub-models based on subsets of the data before aggregating their predictions.
+More precisely,} these methods first construct $p$ sub-models $M_1,...,M_p: D \to \R$, where $M_i(x)$ is a predictor of $Y(x)$ built from a subset $X_i$ of size $n_i \times d$ of the observation points in $X$.
+The rationale is that when $n_i$ is small compared to~$n$, $M_i(x)$ can be obtained \did{efficiently} with a small computational cost.
+The sub-models $M_1,...,M_p$ are then combined to obtain the aggregated predictor $M_{\agg}: D \to \R$.
+Examples of aggregation techniques for Gaussian processes are (generalized) products of experts and (robust) Bayesian committee machines \citep{hinton2002training,trespBCM,caoGPOE,deisenroth2015,van2015optimally}, as well as the \NK{} predictor (or Nested Pointwise Aggregation of Experts (NPAE)) \citep{rulliere2018nested}.
+It must be noted that \NK{} relies on a particular aggregation of several predictors; \did{a review of probability aggregation methods in Geoscience can be found in \citet{allard2012probability}}.

-In this paper, we first consider a large class of methods, including products of experts and Bayesian committee machines, for which the predictors $M_1(x),...,M_p(x)$ are aggregated based on their conditional variances $v_1(x),...,v_p(x)$.
-We prove that the aggregated predictor $M_{\agg}(x)$ can be inconsistent for predicting $Y(x)$.
-The interpretation is that these methods neglect the correlation between the predictors $M_1(x),...,M_p(x)$.